 - Assist other local groups working for the good of the village

 - Run occasional social events such as quiz evenings and specialist talks

-The Felpham Village Conservation Society has over 200 members from throughout the Parish of Felpham and some from outside.
+The Felpham Village Conservation Society has more than 250 members from throughout the Parish of Felpham and some from outside.
 Whilst the Society has a focus on Felpham Village, it covers the whole of Felpham including all the various estates and different areas.